Microsoft · SC-401

 The certification carries strong market recognition because it validates expertise in Microsoft Purview, one of the most widely deployed enterprise compliance platforms globally.
 It directly replaces the retired SC-400 certification, meaning organizations that previously required SC-400 are now looking for SC-401 holders.
 The credential also integrates well into broader Microsoft security career paths: it builds on the SC-900 foundations and aligns with the SC-100 (Cybersecurity Architect Expert) expert-level certification for those pursuing advanced roles.
 Microsoft certifications renew annually via a free online assessment on Microsoft Learn, keeping the credential current without requiring a full re-examination.

-5 sample questions with correct answers and explanations.
+5 sample questions with answers and explanations.
 Start a practice session to test yourself across all 939 questions.

 Explanation